CI-Connect/connect-client/README.md

     $ cd connect-client

-This obtains a copy of the distribution and sets your shell's working directory to that copy.
+This obtains a copy of the distribution and sets your shell's working directory to that copy. *The --recursive option is important!*

 To install the Connect Client you will need Python 2.x and a compiler.
-It _might_ be necessary to do something special to get access to these; for
+Python 3 is not currently supported.
+It _might_ be necessary to do something special to get access to these; for example:
-example:

     $ module load gcc
     $ module load python/2.7.6

 ### Installation by an individual user

 Choose a directory to install Connect Client into.
 A reasonable choice is `~/software/connect`.
-Also choose a directory for the module descrption information.
-A reasonable choice for this on `~/privatemodules`.
+Also choose a directory for the module description information.
+A reasonable choice for this is `~/privatemodules`; for many sites, this is where the `use.own` module looks for personal modules.

 Then run `./install.sh` with these two directories and a version number (e.g. 0.2):

     $ ./install.sh ~/software/connect-client ~/privatemodules 0.2

 ### Installation by a site administrator

-Typically this would be quite similar, only system paths would be used, for example:
+Typically this would be quite similar, only system paths would be used.
+For example:

     $ ./install.sh -site /software/connect-client /software/modulefiles 0.2

+Note the `-site` option.

+N.B.
+Any modules that you have loaded at the time you install Connect Client will be loaded by the Connect Client modulefile _each time you load the `connect-client` module_.
+This ensures that dependencies are handled internally.
+To reduce unnecessary module loads, be sure not to load unnecessary modules before installing.

 ## Setting up Connect Client